 Year 6

-Year 6 Team - Miss Evans, Mrs Pickering, Mrs Pitt, Mrs Steventon and Miss Gillbody.
+Year 6 Team - Miss Evans, Mrs Pickering, Mrs Steventon and Miss Meredith

 Timetable